 In 2019 I began exhibiting paintings at Spiral Gallery in Bega and a few months later, I became a Spiral Gallery member.

-A Still Life is my first solo exhibition.
+A Still Life was my first solo exhibition.
 Botanical or still life commissions welcomed.